r-Techsupport/rTS_Wiki/docs/disks/dislocker.md

 ## Create mount points
 The next step is to create two mount points.
 The first mounting point is for where Dislocker will generate the dislocker-file and the other mounting point is where you will mount the dislocker-file as a loop device.
 The naming of the mount directories can be anything because there is no naming restrictions.
-Use these commands one by one:
+Run these commands one by one:

 ```
 sudo mkdir -p /media/decrypt